attilammagyar/js80p/lib/fst/docs/REVERSE_ENGINEERING.md

 ## hostCode:3
+## hostCode:11
+Playing around with different numbers of parameters (`Aeffect->numParams`), I noticed that REAPER returns the number of parameters when queried with hostCode:11.
+OTOH, *pluginval* always returns 0, so it seems to be one of those opcodes that JUCE currently does not handle.

 ## hostCode:13
 ## hostCode:14

-## effCode:53
+## hostCode:48

+*REAPER* returns `1` and writes the full path to the currently opened session file to the position at `ptr`.
+*pluginval* returns `0` (and doesn't write anything (?))

 ## effCode:56

 ~~gets called with automation, whenever the window gets focus?~~

-gets called, when a parameter has an automation track, and the window gains/loses focus:
+gets called for each parameter, when a parameter has an automation track, and the window gains/loses focus:

     FstClient::dispatcher(0x2a4c8b0, 56, 2, 0, 0x7fff4a83fb40, 0.000000)...